AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 *So what is this *media type* of which you speak?*

 Surely we're going to use JSON for our API... right?
 Almost.
-The problem is that `application/json` is not a hypermedia because it's not aware of hyperlinks.
+The problem is that `application/json` is not a hypermedia because it's not aware of links.
-There's nothing in the specification that tells a client that this `link` property you're using is actually a link.
+There's nothing in the JSON specification that tells a client that this `person_url` property you're using is actually a link.
 It's not impossible to just use `application/json`, but there are benefits to using hyperlink-aware media types.

-I'm not an expert (yet), but I'll outline the two solutions I've most seen talked about: HAL+JSON or custom media types.
+I'm not an expert (yet), but I'll outline the two solutions I've most read about: Hypertext Application Language and custom media types.

 {% img right /images/contents/hypermedia/hal+json.png 400 %}

 <a name="hal"></a>
-### Hypertext Application Language
+### Hypertext Application Language (HAL)

 [HAL](http://stateless.co/hal_specification.html) is a generic JSON/XML media type for representing resources and their relations with hyperlinks.